juliosarmientoSMU/juliosarmientoSMU/README.md

 - 👋 Hi, I’m @juliosarmientoSMU
 - 👀 I’m interested in Software Architecture
 - 🌱 I’m currently learning some books of Robert C. Martin
-- 💞️ I’m looking to collaborate on The Mandalorians
+- 💞️ I’m currently in the Mandalorian's Team

 <!---
 juliosarmientoSMU/juliosarmientoSMU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.